How to Find the Best Garden Centre Near You (UK Guide)

 • Select the right compost, mulch, or fertiliser

-• Solve common problems like pests or plant diseases
+• Solve common problems like pests, poor growth, or plant diseases

 This kind of advice is especially valuable if you’re new to gardening.
-Likewise, it helps when you’re trying to grow something unfamiliar.
+It also helps when you’re trying to grow something unfamiliar.

 Seasonal and Local Plant Selection

-Good garden centres and plant nurseries also tend to stock plants that match the time of year and local climate.
-Instead of pushing everything at once, they usually rotate their stock as the seasons change.
+Good garden centres and plant nurseries usually stock plants that match the time of year and local climate.
+Instead of pushing everything at once, they rotate their stock as the seasons change.

 For example, you’ll often see: